Radisson (TV series): Reception

 Following substantial preliminary publicity for the series, an episode in late February 1957 received higher viewership in the Toronto and Vancouver markets than other American programming, according to an Elliott-Haynes survey.

 Ottawa Citizen television critic Bob Blackburn declared the theme song "so closely resembled Davy Crockett that it was a little sickening" and noted the high costs of the problematic production.
 Blackburn reported that critics deemed the series French debut on Radio-Canada "showy and artificial".

+Helen Perodeau (a daughter of Charles Basil Price) expressed to The Gazette her sentiment that the show was a weak derivative of Davy Crockett, with major shortcomings in acting and production design.

 Children in Ottawa who were surveyed by the CBC indicated a negative reaction to Radisson, complaining of artificial characters and pacing that was sluggish or awkward.
 One respondent noted that the same section of river was seen as the characters travelled by canoe "all the way from Lake Nipissing to Montreal".

 Radisson was cancelled after its 39-episode run.
 Total revenues from Canadian and international markets of $146,200 represented a fraction of the production expenses resulting in a net loss of approximately $900,000.